-- 78. Which of the following is not a source of a tax practitioner's professional responsibilities?
+78) Which of the following is not a source of a tax practitioner's professional responsibilities?

-- A. AICPA Code of Professional Conduct.
+A) AICPA Code of Professional Conduct.

-- B. Statements on Standards for Tax Services.
+B) Statements on Standards for Tax Services.

-- C. Circular 230.
+C) Circular 230.

-- D. State Board of Accountancy statutes.
+D) State Board of Accountancy statutes.

-- E. None of these.
+E) None of the choices are correct.

+Answer: E

+Difficulty: 2 Medium

+Topic: Tax Professional Responsibilities

+Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.

+Bloom's: Remember